ritts97/Connect-4/README.md

 }
 ```
 * Note 1: token is the string returned by the start API.
 Copy the token and paste the value
 * Note 2: col is an integer ranging from 0-6 representing the move.
-Any other value would return a response "Invalid move" <br>
+Any other value would return a response "Invalid" <br>

 Expected Output -
 For each move, one of the following is returned:
-1. If invalid move is made - "Invalid move!"
+1. If invalid move is made - "Invalid"
-2. If yellow makes a move - "Yellow made a move"
+2. If yellow makes a move - "Valid"
-3. If red makes a move - "Red made a move"
+3. If red makes a move - "Valid"
-4. If yellow wins - "Yellow wins!"
+4. If yellow wins - "Yellow wins"
-5. If red wins - "Red wins!"
+5. If red wins - "Red wins"

 **For getting a list of moves made**<br>
 URL - [obscure-spire-16178.herokuapp.com/getmoves](obscure-spire-16178.herokuapp.com/getmoves)<br>